 - Patrick pointed out that in that room it will be hard to keep the cages out of the air conditioning flow in summer.
 Where they are now the vent is directly above their cage and the air flows out so it never hits them directly.

 - I have a lot of travel coming up for work, and I got worried about them being lonely while I was gone.
 Patrick takes good care of them, but he doesn’t like to let them out as much as I do.
-And that’s fine, I don’t expect him to obsess over them like I do.
+And that’s fine, I don’t expect him to obsess over them like me.
 But, I can’t picture him devoting a couple hours a day to hanging out with them in another room, so it’s better if they are in the same room as him not forgetting that humans exist!

 I’ll keep you posted, but for now it’s safe to assume the birds are staying put and the humans are still sneaking into the kitchen for a snack every evening.